North Carolina A&T State University: 1970s to present

-On May 22, 2009, Dr. Harold L. Martin, Sr. was elected as the twelfth chancellor of the university.
+On May 22, 2009, Harold L. Martin, Sr., was elected as the twelfth chancellor of the university.
 The following year, N.C.
 A&T received approval to establish a Ph.D. program in Computational Science and Engineering beginning in the fall of 2010.
 That same year, the Joint School of Nanoscience and Nanoengineering (JSNN) opened with 17 students in the doctoral program in nanoscience and one student in the professional master's program in nanoscience.
-According to the National Nanotechnology Initiative, The JSNN became one of fewer than 10 schools nationally to offer degree programs in nanotechnology, and is the only program created and operated collaboratively by two universities.
-In 2011, North Carolina A&T received approval from the University of North Carolina Board of Governors for its Master of Science in Nanoengineering program, Offered through the Joint School of Nanoscience and Nanoengineering (JSNN).
+According to the National Nanotechnology Initiative, the JSNN became one of fewer than 10 schools nationally to offer degree programs in nanotechnology, and is the only program created and operated collaboratively by two universities.
+In 2011, North Carolina A&T received approval from the University of North Carolina Board of Governors for its Master of Science in Nanoengineering program, offered through the JSNN.
 In addition to the M.S. degree the university was approved to offer a doctoral program in Nanoengineering.

 In 2011, Martin began implementation of "A&T Preeminence 2020," a groundbreaking strategic plan that set ambitious goals for the university in enrollment, research funding, diversity, academic quality and more.
 As the plan took root, N.C.
 A&T began a remarkable evolution that saw it become the nation's largest HBCU in 2014, a position it has held ever since.
 In 2018, it became America's top-ranked public HBCU by U.S. News & World Report magazine, and in 2019, it moved into the numerical rankings of national research universities for the first time in A&T's history.
 Martin oversaw creation of a new strategic plan in 2018, "A&T Preeminence: Taking the Momentum to 2023."
-It established a new set of growth goals relative to A&T's mission as a doctoral research university, including expansion of A&T's research programs and increasing the size of the student body to 14,000.
+This plan established a new set of growth goals relative to A&T's mission as a doctoral research university, including expansion of A&T's research programs and increasing the size of the student body to 14,000.

-In 2020, MacKenzie Scott donated $45 million to North Carolina A&T. Her donation is the largest single gift in the university's history and the second largest ever to an HBCU.
+In 2020, MacKenzie Scott donated $45 million to North Carolina A&T which is the second largest single gift in the university's history.
+In 2025, she donated an additional $63 million which is the largest single gift in the university's history.